bryankennedy/best-bash/README.md

-# A first pass at sharing my bash environment
+# Sharing my bash environment

 ## Instalation
 Put this folder in `~/.dotfiles/best-bash` and `cd` to the directory.